aws-samples/aws-cdk-examples/python/serverless-backend/README.md

-This project also demonstrates how to build a serverless backend application that will allow users to make authenticated API calls with API Gateway and Cognito and have the request be processed by a Lambda.
-Will use S3 to store images/files and DynamoDB to store any metadata needed.
+In this example, you can quickly build a serverless backend application with a few lines of python code.
+Depending on the use case, we can send our application's point of entry to make a request and be able to store different types of data (i.g., images or metadata).
+The stack will deploy: 1) an API Gateway endpoint, to allow the user to send request(s).
+2) AWS Lambda to process the request(s).
+3) Amazon S3 bucket to store images or files uploaded.
+4) DynamoDB table to store your metadata.
+5) Congito User Pool to authenticate your users and secure your API Gateway endpoint.
+6) AWS IAM roles with permissions to access different services.

 # Stack will delpoy the following services:
 - Amazon API Gateway - Entry point for your backend